 There are also turtles and many fish in the lake and canal.
 Vendors sell bread for you to feed them which usually results in a thrashing feeding frenzy.
 Many squirrels inhabit the park and will approach you hoping you have some nuts.
 The park is very popular for bird watching with over 30 species in residence.
 You can even take birdwatching lessons here.
 One thing to avoid is the red ants who have a nasty bite.
 Be careful if sitting on the grass.

-From December to February the Palm Garden of Lumphini Park becomes the site for the annual Concert in the Park.
+From December to February the Palm Garden of Lumphini Park in Bangkok becomes the site for the annual Concert in the Park.
 There are classical music concerts by the Bangkok Symphony Orchestra and other bands.
 Events are held every Sunday from late afternoon.
 There is food and drink stalls or you can bring your own picnic.
 Mats to lay on the grass can be hired for 30 baht.

 After 21.00 the park is best avoided as street prostitutes and dodgy characters hang around the parks exterior at night.

 Where is Lumphini Park?

 Location: Main entrance at the Silom – Ratchadamri – Rama IV intersection.
 Other entrances on Witthayu Road, Rama IV Road, and Sarasin Road.

 Rules: No smoking.
 No dogs.
 Cycling permitted only between 10.00-15.00.